dmitra17/Guess-the-number-game/README.md

 # Guess-the-number-game
-Guess the number within a given range and with limited number of guesses ( upper, lower range and guessCount values in game.properties file) using Spring 5.
+Guess the number within a given range and with limited number of guesses ( upper, lower range and guessCount values in game.properties file) using Spring Boot 2.